Scientific and Spiritual Dimensions of Climate Change

 - Would you like to learn more about climate change and its spiritual dimensions?
 The Wilmette Institute offers an 8-week online course on climate change.
-Based on this IEF course, the Wilmette Institute course includes more topics and numerous optional resources, and provides a forum for online discussions with participants from all over the world.
+Based on this IEF course, the Wilmette Institute course includes more topics, readings, and videos, and numerous additional resources, and provides a forum for online discussions with participants from all over the world.

 - Would you be interested in helping improve this study course by sharing your experiences and/or making suggestions for improving this course?
 If yes, please, contact Christine Muller (write “study course” into the subject line).

 Suggestions how to use the course for a weekend program:

 In this case, it is recommended to cover the basics of climate change with a video as this is most time efficient, for example Earth the Operator's Manual.
 It provides a brief summary of classes 2,3,4, and 8, introducing the causes and impacts of climate change.
 Make sure to watch the film before studying the materials of classes 5, 7, and 9 about the spiritual and ethical dimensions of climate change.

 - Earth the Operator's Manual (53:43) The film is perfect in length.
 This will allow for a half hour discussion afterward, before taking a good break.
 While providing a global perspective, the video contains some specific information about the USA.

 “Dire Predictions – Understanding Global Warming”, the illustrated guide to the findings of the IPCC (Intergovernmental Panel on Climate Change) by Michael E. Mann and Lee R. Kump, DK Publishing Inc. New York, NY, 2008.
 A very accessible book with helpful illustrations and graphics